Skill benchmarking: what it is and why it matters

 #4.
 Enhance career planning

 Many employees struggle to determine what direction they want to take their careers in and the steps they will need to take to turn their professional dreams into realities.
-Rather than guessing which skills they might need to hone to move into various roles, skill benchmarking spells it out so that employees and managers can identify any knowledge gaps that might be holding them back from moving into their dream role.
+Rather than guessing which skills they might need to hone to move into various positions, skill benchmarking spells it out so that employees and managers can identify any knowledge gaps that might be holding them back from moving into their dream role.

 #5.
 Facilitate succession planning

 Skill benchmarking can help leaders make more informed decisions about succession planning.
-The best skills intelligence tools showcase the skills employees should have to be successful in specific leadership roles, based on organizational and industry standards.
+The best skills intelligence systems showcase the skills employees should have to be successful in specific leadership roles, based on organizational and industry standards.
 Once leaders understand the skills and qualifications they’re looking for, they can assess employees based on who possesses most of these competencies and identify opportunities to build any outstanding skills to ensure they’re in a good position to take over when the opportunity arises.

 To learn more about how skill benchmarking works and why it’s important, check out the ultimate guide to the skills-based organization.